luxonis/depthai-python/docs/source/tutorials/configuring-stereo-depth.rst

 How baseline distance and focal length affect depth
 ---------------------------------------------------

-Looking at the depth formula above, we can see that either larger baseline distance, or larger focal length will result in further depth at the same disparity, which means that the depth accuracy will be better.
+Looking at the depth formula above, we can see that either a larger baseline distance or a larger focal length will result in further depth at the same disparity, which means that the depth accuracy will be better.

 Focal length is the distance between the camera lens and the image sensor.
 The larger the focal length, the narrower the FOV.

-So to get **long range depth** perception, you can **increase the baseline distance and/or decrease the FOV**.
+So to get **long-range depth** perception, you can **increase the baseline distance and/or decrease the FOV**.

 .. note::

-    Wider FOV will result in worse depth accuracy, even at shorter range (but at shorter range it won't be as noticeable).
+    Wider FOV will result in worse depth accuracy, even at shorter ranges (where accuracy drop isn't as noticeable).

 2. Fixing noisy depth
 *********************